-The Vogel Center Store, Temple Party Store and Ebels all sell hunting licenses.
+The Vogel Center Store and Temple Party Store sells hunting licenses.

-Whatever you decide to do, do not shoot the deer walking on or near the Clam River Hideaway.
+Whatever you decide to do, do not shoot the deer walking on or near the Clam River Haven.
 They are there strictly for your viewing pleasure!

 Ryder Galloway - 9 years old

 Youth Hunt - September 2019

 Shot with crossbow on Clare County state land